Archfx/TrojanWars/Readme.md

 export INLINE=inline.v
-export RARENODES=rare_nodes.txt  # Rare nodes are saved to this file, You can remove or add nodes to here export CYCLES=3  # Pipe-line deapth or the number of simulation cycles needed export NCRITERION=100  # Statistical N to actvate each rare node export RESETEDGE=0  # 0- Rising egde 1-Falling edge
+export RARENODES=rare_nodes.txt  # Rare nodes are saved to this file, You can remove or add nodes to here export CYCLES=3  # Pipe-line deapth or the number of simulation cycles needed export RESETEDGE=0  # 0- Rising egde 1-Falling edge

+export NCRITERION=100 # Statistical N to actvate each rare node export GRAPHSIZE=75 # Satisfiability graph size (number of edges) for graph created from rare signals

 export TESTVECTORS=$TOP\_mid.patterns